acconeer/acconeer-python-exploration/docs/getting_started/evk_setup/windows_com_port_drivers.rst

-Windows COM port drivers
+Windows COM Port Drivers
 ------------------------

-If no COM port is recognized when plugging in a module, you might need to install a driver:
+If no COM port is recognized when plugging in a module, you need to install a driver: